-With the NBA season just starting up, the Boston Celtics will have nearly half a dozen games to see in November at the TD Garden.
+With the NBA season just starting up, the Boston Celtics will have nearly half a dozen games to see at the TD Garden.

-The NHL starts their season at around the same time, so there will also be several great Boston Bruins games to attend this month.
+The NHL starts its season at around the same time, so there will also be several great Boston Bruins games to attend this month.

-This city may not be the home of Broadway, but they still have several great theaters which host some of the best musicals in the world.
+This city may not be the home of Broadway, but it has several great theaters that host popular shows.

-Find all the theatre productions in Boston here.
+Find even more theatre productions in the Boston here.

 5. See a Christmas Tree Lighting